TimmyTram/mh-wilds-fe/README.md

 # Monster Hunter Wilds Wiki

-This Wiki was built as a consolidated location where users can find information regarding Monster Hunter Wilds.
+This website was built as a consolidated location where users can find information regarding Monster Hunter Wilds.
 This includes
 * Monster Data
 * Armor Data